Durenlab/LINGER/docs/downstream.md

 #### Input
 - pseudobulk gene expression [TG_pseudobulk],
 - metadata including case and control['group'], and cell type annotation['celltype'] [metadata],
-- LINGER outdir including trans-regulatory network,
+- LINGER outdir including a trans-regulatory network, 'cell_population_trans_regulatory.txt',
 - GWAS data, which is not necessary.

 This is an example of the input.